luxfi/docs/docs/tooling/netrunner.md

 feature of the Lux ecosystem.

-The ANR aims at being a tool for developers and system integrators alike, offering functionality to run networks of LuxGo nodes with support for custom node, Subnet and network configurations, allowing to locally test code before deploying to Mainnet or even public testnets like `testnet`.
+The ANR aims at being a tool for developers and system integrators alike, offering functionality to run networks of Luxd nodes with support for custom node, Subnet and network configurations, allowing to locally test code before deploying to Mainnet or even public testnets like `testnet`.

 You can also use the [Lux Network Runner Postman collection](https://github.com/luxdefi/netrunner-postman-collection).